wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ## Why not vJass?

 This is an argument that wurst users have historically done poor at.
-The most interesting problems with vJass are not silly quirks like "extends array" or the macro system - no one actually cares about those things, unless you're a language purist.
+The most interesting problems with vJass are not silly quirks like "extends array" or the macro system - those are small language smells that point to a larger problem - the language is a bit of an abomination for hacking things together.

 The more interesting discussion revolves around understanding what vJass is not.

 ### Preprocessor

-Fundamentally, vJass is a pre-processed language that gets simply transformed into Jass, and this has lots of affects:
+Fundamentally, vJass is a pre-processed language that gets simply transformed into Jass, and this has lots of side-effects:

+{: .answer}
+### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Type-Safety is the concept of checking that the values and functions a programmer uses are *consitent* - e.g. that the user never tries to give a timer to a function that takes an integer.

-* It Generates code for you, but otherwise is very limited to abstraction - you just can't express higher level concepts safely in vJass because instances of structs are always integers - the compiler can't check anything for you.
+* It Generates code for you, but otherwise is very limited to abstraction - you just can't express higher level concepts safely in vJass because instances of structs are always integers - the compiler can't check anything for you - so type-safety is lost entirely. vJass does at least have some validation, but that's not being done by JassHelper - PJass is just checking the emitted jass, but can't do anything smart at the vJass level.
 * No "abstract syntax tree" (building blocks of code that a compiler understands) - so very expensive to add features to JassHelper.
 * Compiler-aided optimisation is impossible.
 Wurst can inline functions, cull unused code, automatically null variables, etc.
-  For lack of a better explanation, JassHelper is just too "dumb" to understand context.
+  JassHelper can inline 1-line functions, but this is puhing the boundaries of JassHelper's capabilities.

 ### Limited tooling